Year 6

 Maths continues to build on earlier learning in school and sets the foundation for secondary school education.
 Fluency and accuracy (being quick and being right) as well as being able to reason, problem solve and explain are aspects of every lesson.

-We will start our Place Value unit whilst having a weekly focus on speed and accuracy of arithmetic - our mantra is 'not practising until we get it right but practising until we can't get it wrong'.
+We will be moving onto Fractions, Ratio, Algebra and Statistics whilst continuing a weekly focus on speed and accuracy of arithmetic - our mantra is 'not practising until we get it right but practising until we can't get it wrong'.

 The following websites may be useful for practise at home, as well as TT Rockstars and Numbots.